Stochastic Regret Guarantees for Online Zeroth- and First-Order Bilevel Optimization: Proof of Regret Bounds for Simultaneous Online Gradient Descent (SOGD)

 For \eqref{16}, we have

 Combining \eqref{hk} and \eqref{ersc}, we have

 By raising both sides of the above inequality to the power 2 and using $(a+b)^2\leq 2a^2+2b^2$, we complete the proof. \end{proof}

-The following lemma characterizes the decrease in $\theta_t^{\m{v}}$ defined in~\eqref{eq:yv:nota} and can be viewed as an extension of the offline BO result in~\cite{yang2023achieving} to the OBO setting. \begin{lemma} Suppose Assumptions \ref{assu:g} and \ref{assu:f} hold.
-Let ${\theta}_t^{\m{v}}$ be defined in \eqref{eq:yv:nota}.
-Then, for any positive choice of step size $\delta_t$ as
+The following lemma characterizes the decrease in $\theta_t^{\m{v}}$ defined in~\eqref{eq:yv:nota} and can be viewed as an extension of the offline BO result in~\cite{yang2023achieving} to the OBO setting. \begin{lemma} Suppose that Assumptions \ref{assu:g} and \ref{assu:f} hold.
+Let ${\theta}_t^{\m{v}}$ be defined as in \eqref{eq:yv:nota}.
+Then, for any positive choice of step size $\delta_t$ satisfying